MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/activate-fs-mobile-app-license.md

 No, use of the Field Service (Dynamics 365) mobile app is included with a Field Service Enterprise license.

-### Can I use Resco Mobile CRM application with Field Service Mobile licenses?
+### Can I use Resco MobileCRM application with Field Service Mobile licenses?

 No. Resco Mobile CRM is a third-party ISV application with its own licensing.
 The Resco Mobile CRM application is not eligible for use with licenses acquired through the Field Service Mobile (Xamarin app).

 ### I currently use Dynamics Field Service On Premises with Field Service Mobile - Xamarin.
 What options do I have?

-Field Service On Premises will be [Depricated](https://docs.microsoft.com/en-us/dynamics365/field-service/deprecations-field-service#dynamics-365-field-service-on-premises---june-30-2022) on June 30th, 2022.
+Field Service On Premises will be [Depricated](https://docs.microsoft.com/dynamics365/field-service/deprecations-field-service#dynamics-365-field-service-on-premises---june-30-2022) on June 30th, 2022.
 We recommend current On Premises customers migrate to Dynamics 365 Field Service online to continue operations and support.
 Field Service Mobile-Xamarin will not be available for the depricated Dynamics Field Service On Premises.
 Continued unsupported use of Field Service On Premises will require an alternative mobile solution.

 ### Are there other resources available to learn more about the new Field Service Mobile application and migration?

-Yes!
+Yes.
 See the following resources:

 - [Field Service (Dynamics 365) mobile adoption playbook](https://aka.ms/fsmobile-adoption)
 - [Field Service (Dynamics 365) documentation](/dynamics365/field-service/mobile-2020-power-platform)